Manu’s Menu

 Instructions

-1. Sift the flour and cocoa powder together and keep aside.
+1. Sift the flour and cocoa powder together and set aside.

 3. Add the egg and milk and mix well.
-Add the sifted flour and cocoa powder to the bowl and mix well.
-The dough will be ready when it clumps around the paddle attachment.
+Add the sifted flour and cocoa powder to the bowl and mix again.
+The dough is ready when it clumps around the paddle attachment.

-4. Roll it into a 6 mm - 1/4 inch thick sheet and cut out your cookies using a cardboard stencil (I make these all the time and it is quite easy, all you need is a printed image of what you want to make, some clean cardboard, some transfer paper, a pen and a sharp exacto knife.
-Put the transfer paper between the image and the cardboard and transfer the image onto the cardboard by tracing the outline with a pen.
-Then cut out the shape).
+4. Roll the dough into a 6 mm – 1/4 inch thick sheet and cut out the cookies using a cardboard stencil.
+To make a stencil, print the image you want to use, place transfer paper between the image and clean cardboard, and trace the outline with a pen.
+Cut out the shape with a sharp exacto knife.

-5. Put the cookies on a baking tray lined with baking paper and bake in a pre-heated oven at 180°C - 355°F for 10 to 12 minutes.
+5. Place the cookies on a baking tray lined with baking paper and bake in a preheated oven at 180°C – 355°F for 10 to 12 minutes.

-6. When ready, let them cool down on the baking tray for a few minutes, then transfer them to a wire rack to cool down completely.
+6. Let the cookies cool on the baking tray for a few minutes, then transfer them to a wire rack to cool completely.

-7. In the meantime, prepare your Royal Icing and divide it in 3 different bowls.
-Keep one white (1 tbsp) and colour the remaining two pink with 1 darker (3 tbsp) than the other with food colouring.
+7. Prepare the Royal Icing and divide it into 3 bowls.
+Keep one white (1 tbsp) and colour the other two pink with food colouring, making one slightly darker (3 tbsp) than the other.

-8. When the cookies have cooled down completely, decorate them with the icing.
-Start by outlining the shapes with a very thin line of light pink icing and then fill it in (“flooding”) with the same colour icing.
-Some people use a thinner consistency of icing to flood the cookies, but I used the same icing (a bit thicker) to outline and flood because it saved me time.
-Also, I did not have all the tools I needed (I only had a #2 tip and only 1 of those!), so I wanted to keep the icing types to a bare minimum.
-I also made my own piping bags with baking paper.
+8. When the cookies have cooled completely, decorate them with the icing.
+Outline each shape with a very thin line of light pink icing, then fill it in (“flooding”) with the same colour.
+Some bakers prefer a thinner icing for flooding, but using the same thicker icing works for both outlining and flooding.
+If tools are limited (for example, only one #2 tip), keeping icing types to a minimum is practical.
+Homemade piping bags can also be made with baking paper.

-10. Let them set completely before serving them.
+10. Let the cookies set completely before serving.

 Filed Under: Baking, Birthday, Breakfast, Cake and Cookie Decorating, Cookies, Desserts, Finger food, Snack, Special Occasions, Tea Time Tagged With: bake, baking, birthday, breakfast, children, chocolate, cocoa, cookies, decorating, decoration, dessert, glaze, icing, kids, party, Peppa Pig, royal icing, special occasion, sweets, tea time